Ijen Crater: A Very Memorable Experience!

 Don’t run away yet.
-This has been one of my most striking travel experiences.
+It is one of the most striking volcanoes in Java, and it has been one of my most striking travel experiences.

-Top attraction on the island of Java, Kawah Ijen is a collection of superlatives.
+The top attraction on the island of Java, the Ijen Crater, or Kawah Ijen is a collection of superlatives.
 The crater of this active volcano is home to the world’s largest lake of sulfuric acid.
 Its pH is 0.5 (the closer to zero the more acidic).
-This is close the most acidic liquid you can find on the planet.
+This is close to the most acidic liquid you can find on the planet.
 Its turquoise color is as bewitching as the lake is potentially dangerous.

 After having left our homestay lost in coffee plantations profiting from the rich volcanic soils, a rather short and easy drive took me and my friend to the foot of the Ijen Volcano.
 “Kawah” means crater in Indonesian, therefore Kawah Ijen designates the crater of this volcano.